goodboycookie/corcozco-react/README.md

-corcozco built in react.... even tho i'm tempted to do it all over again in swift lol
+corcozco built in react.... even tho i'm tempted to do it all over again in svelte lol